LukeGrahamLandry/franca/devlog.md

 - less CStr when working with symbols
 - list of functions with seperate arenas so threads can pass them around.
 - clear `tmp.use` before going in inline cache so you don't try to reuse memory if it gets suspended.

+##

+before i did some manual outlining in list and context stuff, the worst the time got was around 2250.

 ## (Nov 18)